trozware/rev_stacks/README.md

 **POP_library_demo**

-Stack with library for communicating with a POP server and a smaple stack showing hios to use this library.
+Stack with library for communicating with a POP server and a sample stack showing how to use this library.

 **ResourceCopier**